Recipes using sausages

 Here is an interesting recipe sent in by Lesley Stephenson:

 In a largish oven pan preferably non-stick.
 Put small olive oil to grease bottom.
 Lay in 8 sausages and turn to coat all over.
-In a separate bowl mix potatoes washed but unpeeled (I like the Mediterranean variety) chopped in chunks, onions chopped in chunks, really squashy tomatoes (ideal for using the last few that always go soft) and an aubergine chopped in chunks (if you dont like aubergine use vegetables of your choice! my dad loved brussels sprouts and I did that for him and he loved it - fennel is good too.
+In a separate bowl mix potatoes washed but unpeeled (I like the Mediterranean variety) chopped in chunks, onions chopped in chunks, really squashy tomatoes (ideal for using the last few that always go soft) and an aubergine chopped in chunks (If you don't like aubergine use vegetables of your choice.
+My Dad loved Brussel Sprouts instead.)
 Add salt, pepper, cumin or other herbs of your choice and 2 tablespoons of olive oil.
 Toss this lot together and dump on top of the sausage.
 Slap into a 180 oven and cook for 45 mins.
 Check then if potatoes are becoming tender, toss again and make sure sausages arrive on the top so they can brown.
 Add 200mls of red wine and back in the oven at 200 for 20 minutes.
 Test the potatoes again for done-ness.
 The tomatoes and aubergine literally melt into a lovely sauce with the olive oil and wine.
 It is such an easy dish and makes a bake ahead meal that keeps for ages.
 Being on my own now I find this dish can provide 4 meals spread out during the week - all from one pack of sausage !

 Sicilian Sausage Soup